AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 # MaterialX: Proposed Additions and Changes

 **Proposals for Version 1.39**
-July 20, 2024
+July 26, 2024

 # Introduction

 The [MaterialX Specification](./MaterialX.Specification.md) has historically included descriptions of not just current functionality, but also forward-looking proposed functionality intended for eventual implementation.
-This has resulted in a lack of clarity about which functionality is actually supported in the library, and which are proposed additions.
+We believe it will be beneficial to provide clarity on which functionality is currently supported in the library, and which sections document proposed additions.

-To remedy this, those forward-looking proposals have been moved into this Proposed Additions and Changes document to be discussed and debated.
+As such, those forward-looking proposals have been moved from the formal Specification documents into this Proposed Additions and Changes document to be discussed and debated.
 These descriptions can then be migrated into the appropriate formal Specification document once actually implemented in the code base.
 New proposals for changes and additions to MaterialX may be added to this document once a generally favorable consensus from the community is reached.